Bubble formation in active binary mixture model: Bubble formation controlled by asymmetry of activity

 In Fig.~\ref{fig_phase_diagram}(c), we show the time evolution of a typical configuration in the steady state at $\rho = 0.5$ and $(\varepsilon_\mathrm{solute}, \varepsilon_\mathrm{solvent}) = (10, 4)$.
 We find that bubbles persistently form and grow within the bulk solute-rich phase and merge into the bulk solvent-rich phase.
 This type of nonstationary bubble dynamics in active phase separation has also been found in active particle models~\cite{Shi2020} and coarse-grained models~\cite{Tjhung2018}.

-In the symmetric limit ($\varepsilon_\mathrm{solute} = \varepsilon_\mathrm{solvent}$), which corresponds to the diagonal line in Fig.~\ref{fig_phase_diagram}, we find that bubble formation is suppressed.
-This is natural since previous studies of AMB+~\cite{Tjhung2018, Fausti2024, Cates2024} indicate that the $\lambda$ and $\zeta$ terms in AMB+, which correspond to effects of asymmetry between solutes and solvents in our model, are essential for bubble formation.
+In the symmetric limit ($\varepsilon_\mathrm{solute} = \varepsilon_\mathrm{solvent}$), which corresponds to the diagonal line in Figs.~\ref{fig_phase_diagram}(a) and \ref{fig_phase_diagram}(b), we find that bubble formation is suppressed.
+This is natural considering the result of a coarse-grained model, AMB+~\cite{Tjhung2018, Fausti2024, Cates2024}, in the following way.
+The $\zeta$ term in AMB+, which breaks time-reversal symmetry as well as the symmetry between dense and dilute phases, generates a nonlocal chemical potential as a potential origin of persistent bubble formation~\cite{Tjhung2018}.
+Since the symmetric limit considered here respects the symmetry between dense (i.e., solute-rich) and dilute (i.e., solvent-rich) phases, the counterpart of the $\zeta$ term and associated bubble formation are expected to be suppressed.